R2ALEGEND/Avon/README.md

 - **High-Quality Audio**: Avon ensures a high-quality music listening experience with support for various audio sources and formats.

-- **Documentation**: Extensive documentation is available to guide you through the setup process, command usage, and customization options.

 ## Support

 If you have any questions or need assistance, feel free to join our [Discord server](https://discord.gg/KJXHTatTRr) for community support.